DennisWG/Roid-Macros/README.md

 ### Branching

-Since every Conditional may fail, it might be desireable to have the ability to specify an alternative Conditional to check or a fallback ability to cast.
+Since every Conditional may fail, it might be desirable to have the ability to specify an alternative Conditional to check or a fallback ability to cast.
 This allows the user to chain together a set of Conditionals in an 'if-else' equivalent branch.
 For example:
 ```lua
 /cast [mod:ctrl] Healing Wave; Healing Wave (Rank 1)
 ```